laurensharwood/geo-tlbx/README.md

-# EO_ML
+# geo-tlbx
-code using EO data to build ML models
+toolbox of code for geospatial processing and analysis

 ## Mac virtual environment (venv) instructions
 - venv installed in user's base directory